 As the pounds come off and your face gets slimmer, take inventory of your beauty routine and everyday look.
 While makeup can play a big part in helping you look your best, your hairstyle could also probably use an update.

-Hairstylist Nick Arrojo, (you may know him from TLC's hit show What Not to Wear
+Hairstylist and salon owner Nick Arrojo, (you may remember him from TLC's hit show What Not to Wear

 ) author of Great Hair – Secrets to Looking Fabulous and Feeling Beautiful Every Day

 , says that regardless of face shape, most fuller-figured women bring their hair forward over the face.
 But this actually draws attention to the fullest part of the face: chubby cheeks.